omni-us/jsonargparse/DOCUMENTATION.rst

 with a large set of options to create an initial config file including all default values.
-If the `ruyaml <https://ruyaml.readthedocs.io>`__ package is installed, the config can be printed having the help descriptions content as yaml comments by using ``--print_config=comments``.
+If the `ruyaml <https://ruyaml.readthedocs.io>`__ package is installed, the config can be printed having the help descriptions content as YAML comments by using ``--print_config=comments``.
 Another option is ``--print_config=skip_null`` which skips entries whose value is ``null``.

-From within python it is also possible to serialize a config object by using either the :py:meth:`.ArgumentParser.dump` or :py:meth:`.ArgumentParser.save` methods.
+From within Python it is also possible to serialize a config object by using either the :py:meth:`.ArgumentParser.dump` or :py:meth:`.ArgumentParser.save` methods.
 Several formats with a particular style are supported: ``yaml``, ``toml``, ``json_compact`` and ``json_indented``.
 It is possible to add more